Theo Epstein Reveals Winning Formula For Chicago Cubs, Boston Red Sox

 Epstein’s body of work as the top decision-maker for two great baseball clubs earned him the No. 1 spot on Fortune’s 2017 World Greatest Leaders list.
 In an interview with Nick Cafardo of the Boston Globe, Epstein touched on few principles that paved the way to the success of the Red Sox and the Cubs.

-While Epstein is notoriously known for being an analytics guy, the Cubs president of basketball operations is still a proponent of using scouting reports to evaluate prospects and guide him in his next move.
+While Epstein is notoriously known for being an analytics guy, the Cubs president of baseball operations is still a proponent of using scouting reports to evaluate prospects and guide him in his next move.
 He believes that a combination of analytics and the experience of scouts actually lead to better decisions.

 Another strong point the three-time World Series champion stressed is that winning goes beyond the numbers because in the end advanced data merely serves as aids, and the human aspect of the game eventually outweighs other factors.